xiaomingfu2013/DelaySSAToolkit.jl/README.md

 <!-- [![Coverage](https://codecov.io/gh/palmtree2013/DelaySSAToolkit.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/palmtree2013/DelaySSAToolkit.jl) -->

-DelaySSAToolkit.jl is a tool developed on top of [DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl) in Julia which solves the stochastic simulation [[1]](#1) coupled with delays.
-A portion of this library’s code is taken from the MIT licensed DiffEqJump.jl library.
+DelaySSAToolkit.jl is a tool developed on top of [JumpProcesses.jl](https://github.com/SciML/JumpProcesses.jl) in Julia which solves the stochastic simulation [[1]](#1) coupled with delays.
+A portion of this library’s code is taken from the MIT licensed JumpProcesses.jl library.
 That code is copyright (c) 2017: Chris Rackauckas.
 This package contains the following features:

 ## Features